- 1. How to Register?

 For Crime Prevention, CPTED, Elder and SRO Trainings: Complete the FCPTI Registration Form and submit it online.
 Seating is reserved on a first-paid, first-served basis and agencies will be invoiced at the time of confirmation.
 Priority is given to applicants who are law enforcement officers and/or those who are employed in professions or occupations that serve to protect our citizens.
 If a course is full at the time of registration, FCPTI will maintain a waiting list should cancellations arise.

 For Victim Services Training or First Response to Violent Crime:Complete the FCPTI/Victim Services Registration Form and submit it prior to the start date of the course.
 Seating is reserved based on the Victims of Crime Act (VOCA) priority; on a first-come, first served basis.
-If a course is full at the time of registration, FCPTI will maintain a waiting list should cancellations arise.
+If a course is full at the time of registration, FCPTI will maintain a waiting list should cancellations arise, see FAQ 17.
 No on-site registrations will be accepted and no substitutions will be accepted if course registration is closed.

 - 2. Confirmation of Enrollment?